JPSolutionsLLC/date-time-picker-field/readme.txt

 == Description ==
 Convert any input field on your website into a date time picker field using CSS selectors.
 You can display a calendar with just a date picker funcionality or enable a time picker also.

-* Created by [Carlos Moreira](https://cmoreira.net) using a jQuery plugin by [xdsoft.net](https://xdsoft.net/jqplugins/datetimepicker/)
-* More Information and Tutorials at <https://cmoreira.net/date-and-time-picker-for-wordpress/>
+More Information and Tutorials at <https://cmoreira.net/date-and-time-picker-for-wordpress/>

 Compatible with [Contact Form 7](https://cmoreira.net/blog/date-and-time-picker-field-on-contact-form-7/), [Divi Forms](https://cmoreira.net/blog/date-picker-in-divi-contact-form/) and others.

+= Pro Version =

+If you need to create more than one set of rules for different fields, or date ranges, try out the [PRO version](https://cmoreira.net/date-time-picker-wordpress-plugin/).

 == Frequently Asked Questions ==